Agentic System BOM

 SecurityRecipes is strongest as the secure context layer between agents and enterprise remediation work.
 The existing control plane tells an agent what it may do.
 The gateway policy enforces that scope.
 The identity ledger binds action to non-human principals.
 The readiness scorecard decides what can scale.

 That matters because agentic systems are not one binary.
 They are a changing composition of models, prompts, skills, workflows, tools, MCP servers, policies, identities, evidence, and evals.
-A serious buyer will ask:
+A serious reviewer will ask:

 • Which agents and identities are part of the system?